SKAHP/One-Engi/oral-hist-vernice-anderson.md

 \[16\]

-Mr. Norton, a former Naval captain then serving as Director, Office of Transport and Communications, in the Department.
+**Mr. Norton, a former Naval captain then serving as Director, Office of Transport and Communications,**in t he Department.
 About the same time we had processed a reorganization plan of the Department of State establishing several new assistant secretarial positions, one of them being the Assistant Secretary for Transport and Communications.
 I remember telling Mr. Locke, if Mr. Norton happened to be the fortunate person to be selected for that new post, and he would agree, I would like to work for him.

 Mr. Norton subsequently was nominated by President Truman for the post, confirmed by the U.S. Senate, and duly appointed.
 He was gracious enough to invite me to serve as his Administrative Assistant.
 It also was a great experience.
 Among other opportunities, it afforded me my first trip to Europe--to attend a meeting of ICAO \(International Civil Aviation Organization\) -- in the fall of 1947 in Geneva.
 I have since kept